garden-io/garden/docs/guides/in-cluster-building.md

 ```

 This is often more scalable than using the default in-cluster registry, and may fit better with existing deployment pipelines.
 Just make sure the configured `imagePullSecrets` have the privileges to push to repos in the configured namespace.

+For GKE, take a look at the [gke example project](https://github.com/garden-io/garden/tree/master/examples/gke)) to see the additional steps required to set up in-cluster building on GKE with Kaniko and GCR as a deployment registry.